 1.1 Protective Coverings

-Co-Operate@Black Fire has aligned with CDC’s recommendations on mask usage.
-Face Coverings are optional for fully vaccinated Staff, Members and Visitors.
-Fully Vaccinated is defined by 2 weeks after their second dose in a 2-dose series, such as the Pfizer or Moderna vaccines, or 2 weeks after a single-dose vaccine, such as Johnson & Johnson’s Janssen vaccine.
-Co-Operate@Black Fire respects the choice of any individual that may continue to wear their face covering based on their and their families’ personal health concerns.
+Face Coverings are optional for Staff, Members and Visitors.
+Co-Operate@Sunset respects the choice of any individual that may continue to wear their face covering based on their and their families’ personal health concerns.

 Visiting other businesses/floors located in the Black Fire Innovation building please check with their policies and procedures of face covering requirements.

 Cleaning and disinfecting are part of a broad approach to preventing infectious diseases.
 Other measures include staying home when sick, covering coughs and sneezes, and washing hands often.
-Below are Co-Operate@Black Fire’s cleaning procedures to prevent infectious diseases specifically through cleaning and disinfecting.
+Below are Co-Operate@Sunset’s cleaning procedures to prevent infectious diseases specifically through cleaning and disinfecting.

 All Members must do their part to ensure that the offices, workstations, touchdown areas, hallways, and rooms that they use are kept clean and neat.
 This includes:

-When something needs special janitorial attention, notify the Co-Operate@Black Fire’s Community Manager.
+When something needs special janitorial attention, notify the Co-Operate@Sunset’s Community Manager.